 7.5.5 Non-Gaussian Random Process

-Tension and surge responses have been demonstrated to have non-Gaussian distributions with extreme values that typically exceed those that would be predicted by a Rayleigh distribution.
+Tension and surge responses have been demonstrated to have non-Gaussian distributions with extreme values that typically exceed those predicted by a Rayleigh distribution.
 This is primarily due to nonlinear forcing mechanisms (slow drift, springing, ringing forces).
 For frequency domain calculations, the prediction of extremes from the response spectrum should include consideration of this non-Gaussian behavior through use of appropriate distributions or factors on the Rayleigh distribution.
 Guidance on selection of the extreme value distribution may be found through examination of appropriate model test results, full-scale data, or validated time domain calculations.

 7.5.6 Stiffness and Mass Modeling